 Arts Exhibition

-• The group produces work in a variety of disciplines and materials: painting, prints, sculptures and ceramics, jewellery, glass, weaving and batik.
+Over the years the group has produced work in a variety of disciplines and materials: painting, prints, sculptures and ceramics, jewellery, glass, weaving and batik.

-• All the artists involved can be contacted for commissions and sales using the details against each below.
+All the artists involved, from this years’ and previous years’ exhibitions, can be contacted for commissions and sales using the details against each below.

 Painting in oils and pastels, Gillian enjoys painting the fens of Lopham and Redgrave and the salt marshes and empty coasts of north Norfolk.